Hugh O'Leary: Career

 O'Leary worked as a finance director at Affinity Global Real Estate.

 He has also worked at Arrakis Investments Limited, a company that, at the time, had no employees other than its one director.

 Politics

 O'Leary has stood unsuccessfully for the Conservative Party in local elections to Greenwich London Borough Council on several occasions.
 At the 1998 council election he was a candidate for the Labour-held St Alfege ward.
 At the subsequent council election in 2002, he stood in Greenwich West; all three seats were won by the Labour Party.

-His most recent candidacy to date was at the 2006 Greenwich election, this time in the Charlton ward, when O'Leary and the other opposition parties finished a considerable margin behind the winning Labour candidates.
+He was a candidate in the 2006 Greenwich election, this time in the Charlton ward, when O'Leary and the other opposition parties finished a considerable margin behind the winning Labour candidates.
 At this election, his wife, Liz Truss, was elected to Eltham South ward, which she represented until 2010.
-O'Leary has remained active in politics as a member of the Conservatives, canvassing with the party in Greenwich in 2022.
+O'Leary has remained active in politics as a member of the Conservatives.
+He stood unsuccessfully in the 2026 Greenwich London Borough Council election.